 Our Fermi 2 nuclear power plant provides emission-free, 24/7 electricity and plays an important part in diversifying our power generation capacity.
 In 2016, Fermi 2 received its license renewal from the Nuclear Regulatory Commission (NRC) to continue generating electricity until 2045.
 The NRC approved the license renewal request after more than two years of extensive technical and environmental reviews.

-We plan to retire all of our coal plants by 2040.
-While these plants have been generating reliable and affordable electricity for Michigan’s homes and businesses for decades, the retirements are due, in part, to the age of the plants and the growing cost to keep them running.
-The first three facilities will be retired by 2023 and represent about 20 percent of our power capacity – enough electricity for about 1.2 million homes.
+We plan to retire the last of our coal plants by 2040.
+While our plants have been generating reliable and affordable electricity for Michigan’s homes and business for decades, we want to move forward as quickly as possible to achieve our carbon-reduction goal.
+Three aging plants will retire in 2022 and represent about 20 percent of our power capacity – enough electricity for about 1.2 million homes.